MooersLab/latextips/README.md

 It is the first place you should go to when starting out.

 Each of your writing project will be accessible from your multiple devices.
-Each writing project is lists in projects page.
+Each writing project is listed on the landing page for your account.
-Each writing project as a unique URL that you can use to directly access the writing project from an index.html file or an org file.
+Each writing project has a unique URL that you can use to directly access the writing project from a browser bookmark, an index.html file, inside a IThoughtsX mindmap, or in an org file.

 Overleaf's built-in support for debugging is exquisite.
 Its support for debugging was one of the winning features for me.

 Overleaf compiles your document to PDF very quickly and painlessly.
+Occasionally, the error messages do not supply enough information.
-Inspect the output.aux for leads to the source of the errors when the error messages do not supply enough information.
+In this situation, inspect the output.aux for leads to the source of the errors

 ## Use version control